Does Matcha Stain Your Teeth? – Myth or Truth

 Final Thoughts.

 Simply put, drinking matcha teas, shakes, or smoothies will not stain your teeth, especially if you maintain a good dental health routine.
+If you're wondering, "does green tea stain teeth?" the answer is that matcha, a type of green tea, does not cause teeth staining like coffee or black tea.
 For example, you should make sure that you brush your teeth twice a day, using dentist-recommended products.
 You should also floss and use mouthwash to keep your dental health in check.

-As a result, introducing matcha into your diet can be a great way to improve your smile - alongside the rest of your health.
+As a result, introducing matcha into your diet can be a great way to improve your smile and monitor teeth staining, as matcha's staining can act as an early warning sign for dental issues - alongside the rest of your health.
 For example, you may find that you feel more energized in the morning or even that it can help to facilitate healthy weight loss.
 Beyond this, however, matcha tastes great!
-As a result, it's a welcome treat at any time of the day.
+As a result, it’s a welcome treat at any time of the day.

 The Best Matcha Powder